Chubek/CroonJoobGoo/README.md

 You can have as many configs as you like, it will run in parallel ;)

 If you have a question direct them to Chubak#7400 on Discord.

+> This is only tested for MySQL but it should work for MSSQL and PostgreSQL the same because they use the same backend.